 Technology That Gives You the Advantage

-Among their recommendations for vendor risk management, the Gartner Quick Response lists behavior-based analytics as part of an NDR solution, while naming threat intelligence and signature-based detections separately from NDR.
 NDR tools are becoming necessary for defending against advanced threats, but within the NDR market category, there is a range of available technology that has the potential to make or break a team's success.
+Behavior-based analytics may be standard among NDR solutions, but curated threat intelligence and packet-level forensics with strategic decryption are what create the context necessary for teams to investigate and respond to supply chain attacks fast.
 It's worth a closer look at the most important NDR features that make the detection and investigation of stealthy attacks more clear cut.

 One of the most important factors in detecting any kind of unknown threat, and part of what defines NDR technology, is behavioral analytics.
 Machine-learning powered network detection and response establishes network baselines, allowing it to know what is normal, and parse out any unusual activity on the network.